 Children under 12 years old shouldn’t have caffeinated beverages of any kind, and teens should avoid them.
 Caffeine is a powerful stimulant, and it can affect your child or teen in numerous ways:

 In some cultures children are given weak tea or coffee in small amounts, and this is generally okay.
 The most important thing to remember is that if your child or teen feels like they want caffeine, that’s a sign that they need more and better sleep.

 Read more about the hidden caffeine in energy drinks and sports drinks.

 Because their brains aren’t as developed, babies don’t throw “want” tantrums in the same sense toddlers do.
-A baby younger than about 12 to 15 months is nearly always crying for a good reason, and so it’s best to figure out what that reason is and attend to it if possible.
+A baby younger than 12 to 15 months old is nearly always crying for a good reason, and so it’s best to figure out what that reason is and attend to it if possible.
 The same, it’s worth noting, might be true for toddlers.
 When a child is crying (or screaming, as they sometimes do), it’s best to figure out the reason first: is your child hungry or tired?

 For toddlers, the reason may also be because they want something they’re not getting, like a toy.
 In these cases, ignoring is a great way to go — provided the ignoring option is safe and feasible.
 Attention, negative or positive, reinforces any behavior.
 On the flip side, ignoring a behavior is the tried-and-true way to curb it.

 Of course, parents sometimes just need to take a break.
 If you’re feeling like you’re reaching the end of your rope, it’s okay at any age to put your child in a safe place like a crib or car seat, leave the room, shut the door and just take a break.
 A phone call to a friend or just a few deep breaths can go a long way toward soothing fraying nerves.

 And if you’re worried about the length or intensity of your child’s crying: